MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-performance-bottlenecks-linux.md

 Performance issues occur in different operating systems or applications, and every issue requires a unique approach to troubleshoot.
 Most issues are related to CPU, memory, networking, and input/output (I/O) as key areas where the issue occurs.
 Each of these areas generates different symptoms (sometimes simultaneously) and requires a different diagnosis and solution.

 There are instances where performance problems could be caused by a misconfiguration of the application/setup.
-An example of this would be a web application with a caching layer is not correctly configured.
-This leads to more requests flowing back to the origin server, instead of being served by cache.
+An example would be a web application with a caching layer is not correctly configured.
+This situation leads to more requests flowing back to the origin server, instead of being served by cache.

-Another example would be when the redo log of a MySQL/MariaDB is located on the operating system (OS) disk, or a disk which is not up to the database requirements. leading to lower transactions per second (TPS) due to competition for resources.
+Another example would be when the redo log of a MySQL/MariaDB is located on the operating system (OS) disk or on a disk that is not up to the database requirements. leading to lower transactions per second (TPS) due to competition for resources.

 Being able to fully understand the problem helps identifying where on the stack a misconfiguration could be leading to reduced performance.
 Troubleshooting performance issues requires the establishment of a *baseline*, which will serve to compare to the changes made after it, and evaluate if the overall performance improved or not.